 WE ARE WHAT WE EAT

-Probiotics helps by balancing out the gut bacteria in your stomach, preventing the skin from inflammations.
+- Probiotics help by balancing out the gut bacteria in your stomach, preventing the skin from inflammations.
 Probiotics are found in natural foodstuffs like yogurt and kefir or can be bought at health-food stores as a supplement.

-Omega 3 and omega 6 fatty acids are key substances to avoid and prevent a dry and dull skin.
+Omega 3 and omega 6 fatty acids are key substances to avoid and prevent dry and dull skin.
 As we age, we are more prone to loss of collagen and elasticity.
-By eating the substances that stimulate moisture in our body, we can delay the signs of ageing effectively.
+By eating the elements that stimulate moisture in our body, we can delay the signs of ageing effectively.

-Whilst many choose to stock up on omega 3 supplements, I recommend a diet leaned towards eating more fish such as salmon, and increasing flaxseed consumption as well as uncooked olive oil.
+While many choose to stock up on omega 3 supplements, I recommend a diet leaned towards eating more fish such as salmon and increasing flaxseed consumption as well as uncooked olive oil.
 Not only will your skin be moisturised by eating these ingredients, but it will also be protected against the inflammation of the skin.

 Lastly but not least, skipping sugars and processed sugary foods are a must for anyone who wants a good looking skin, but also a healthy lifestyle.

-Hope you’ve enjoyed my advises.
-Why not book a consultation to complement your diet with a treatment?
+I hope you’ve enjoyed my advice.
+Book a consultation to complement your diet with some gentle facial rejuvenation treatment such as mesotherapy?
 My assistants will be more than happy to book you an appointment with me!